Stipe Miocic: Personal life

-Miocic works as a part-time firefighter paramedic in Oakwood and Valley View, Ohio.
-He considers it possible that he will become a full-time firefighter once he retires from MMA.
+Miocic works as a full-time firefighter and paramedic, becoming full-time in 2022 after many years of part-time work, in Oakwood and Valley View, Ohio.
+The reason he stated he switched to full-time was for health care and insurance coverage for his family long-term.
 When asked by Joe Rogan why he still works as a firefighter despite being a UFC champion, he stated that he needs something to fall back to after his fighting career is over.

 He married Ryan Marie Carney on June 18, 2016, at the Divine Word Catholic Church in Kirtland, Ohio.
 On January 20, 2018, Miocic announced that the couple are expecting their first child.
 His daughter, Meelah, was born in 2018.
-They welcomed their second child, a boy named Mateo Cruz, on August 28, 2021 as announced on Miocic's instagram by Bruce Buffer.
+They welcomed their second child, a boy named Mateo Cruz, on August 28, 2021, as announced on Miocic's Instagram by Bruce Buffer.

 Miocic can understand Croatian, though he is not fluent and has been learning the language.

 On November 22, 2022, Miocic announced the death of his father.